ajwills72/rmhealth-found/docs/teacher_notes.md

 For the research methods component, we use the free and open textbook [Research Methods in Psychology](https://kpu.pressbooks.pub/psychmethods4e/) by Jhangiani et al. (2019, 4th edition).
 There is no charge for this book, and students can continue to use it once the course has ended.

-For the health psychology component, we use Morrison, V. and Bennett, P. (2016). _Introduction to Health Psychology_.
+For the health psychology component, we use Ogden, J. (2023). _Health Psychology_.
 Pearson.
 This is a restricted-access textbook.
-The library has four copies of the eBook.
+The library has three copies of the [eBook](https://ebookcentral.proquest.com/lib/plymouth/reader.action?docID=7233757).

+For additional reading on health psychology, we use: Tarrant, M. & Hagger, M.S.
+(2022). _Health Psychology: Revisiting the Classic Studies_.
+Sage.

 ## 1st week